SAS-DHRH/dhcc-toolkit/content/toolkit/decision-trees.md

 * When it comes to designing your website, you could consider factors such as [Static Versus Dynamic Websites](https://sas-dhrh.github.io/dhcc-toolkit/toolkit/minimal-computing.html#static-v-dynamic), [Tips for Sustainable Websites](https://sas-dhrh.github.io/dhcc-toolkit/toolkit/minimal-computing.html#tips) and [Critical Design and Systems Change](https://sas-dhrh.github.io/dhcc-toolkit/toolkit/minimal-computing.html#system-change).
 * Additional guidance on [Minimal Computing Principles](https://sas-dhrh.github.io/dhcc-toolkit/toolkit/minimal-computing.html#minicomp-principles) may also be helpful for approaches for sustainable website design.
 * Think about where to [host your website.](https://sas-dhrh.github.io/dhcc-toolkit/toolkit/minimal-computing.html#hosting)
+* Consider displaying a certification, e.g. [Neuto's Digital Carbon Rating Scale](https://neuto.dev/guide).
 * After the conclusion of the research project, it is important to consider how you will dispose of and [archive your data](https://sas-dhrh.github.io/dhcc-toolkit/toolkit/working-practices.html#archiving-your-data).

 ## I want to create a digital edition of a book